Villar’s record-setting HR carries Orioles past Dodgers 7-3

+BALTIMORE (AP) — In a season defined by baseballs flying out of the park, the Baltimore Orioles have been on the wrong end of the equation more times than any team in major league history.

-BALTIMORE (AP) — Jonathan Villar hit a tiebreaking, record-setting three-run homer in the seventh inning, and the Baltimore Orioles beat the Los Angeles Dodgers 7-3 Wednesday night to end a six-game losing streak.
+For a welcome change, the Orioles contributed to a long ball record with one of their own.
+The milestone homer , a three-run drive in the seventh inning by Jonathan Villar, carried Baltimore past the Los Angeles Dodgers 7-3 Wednesday night.

 Villar’s drive off Caleb Ferguson (1-2) was the 6,106th in the majors this season, breaking the previous mark of 6,105 in 2017.
-The milestone shot came on a fastball that Villar sent deep into the left-field seats to snap a 2-2 deadlock.
+Villar sent a fastball deep into the left field seats to break a 2-2 deadlock and help the Orioles snap a six-game skid.

+“Somebody told me after the homer (about the record).
+That’s unbelievable,” Villar said.
+“They put the bat in the Hall of Fame.
+I’m excited for that.”

+The Orioles have yielded a major league record 280 homers this season, but on this night they hit the two that mattered most: Villar’s and a two-run drive by Pedro Severino in the eighth.

+“The home runs are up everywhere and it’s tough to keep the ball in the ballpark,” Orioles manager Brandon Hyde said.
+“I’ve seen enough home runs here from the other side, so it’s nice to get one from our side.”

-Having clinched the NL West title on Tuesday night before indulging in an alcohol-themed celebration, the Dodgers did not appear to play with their usual intensity.
+Having clinched the NL West title on Tuesday night before indulging in a boozy celebration, the Dodgers did not appear to play with their usual intensity.

+“I imagine there may not be a winning record for teams (the day) after they clinch, but definitely not an excuse that we’ll use,” said starter Ross Stripling, who toiled for only three innings before getting the rest of the night off.
-Manager Dave Roberts rested starters Joc Pederson and Justin Turner, starting pitcher Ross Stripling toiled for only three innings before getting the rest of the night off and a first-inning double by David Freese was Los Angeles’ only hit off John Means through the fifth.

-Roberts used seven pitchers.
-The Dodgers finished with six hits, the most notable a two-run drive by A.J.
+Manager Dave Roberts rested starters Joc Pederson and Justin Turner.
+A first-inning double by David Freese was Los Angeles’ only hit off John Means through the fifth, and the Dodgers finished with six hits — the most notable a two-run shot by A.J.
 Pollock that made it 2-1 in the sixth.

-In the bottom half, Joe Kelly walked the leadoff batter, threw a wild pitch and gave up a two-out RBI single to Dwight Smith Jr.
+“I thought we were ready,” Roberts insisted.
+“You have to give credit to the guy over there who made pitches.”

 The Baltimore seventh began with a walk, and Austin Hays’ third hit of the game preceded Villar’s career-high 21st home run.